-During his career, he received several academic awards and funding (including Principal Investigator of one ongoing and one just completed Horizon2020 project), published over 390 peer reviewed manuscripts, has a H-Index (Scopus) of 69 and over 16280 citations.
+During his career, he received several academic awards and funding (including Principal Investigator of one ongoing and one just completed Horizon2020 project), published over 416 peer reviewed manuscripts, has a H-Index (Scopus) of 75 and 19840 citations.
 He has been an invited speaker at national and international neurology congresses in over 40 countries around the world.
 He has organized international courses and conferences.
 He is an honorary member of the Society of Neurology of France and of Romania.
-It serves as a reviewer for the main neurological journals.
-He is a Fellow of the European Academy of Neurology and President Elect of the European Section of the Movement Disorders Society.
+He serves as a reviewer for the main neurological journals.
+He is a Fellow of the European Academy of Neurology.

 He is currently President of the European Section of the Movement Disorders Society and Co-Chair of the Movement Disorders Panel of the EAN